Clash of Clans: Gameplay

 Clash of Clans is a strategy video game with elements of city-building games.
-Players build a village from the ground up, collecting and utilizing resources while also training troops to attack other players' villages to gain resources and trophies.
+Players build a village from the ground up, collecting and utilizing resources, while also training troops to attack other players' villages to gain resources and trophies.
 Players can (and usually do) form communities called clans, which are groups of up to 50 people.
-Clans players can donate troops to each other and can go on war with other clans.
+Clan players can donate troops to each other and can go to war with other clans.
 There are multiple currencies or resources in the game, including Gold, Elixir, Dark Elixir, Gems and 3 different ores, Shiny Ore, Starry Ore, and Glowy Ore.
 Gold and Elixir are used to build and upgrade buildings like defenses, resource collectors etc. Elixir and Dark Elixir are also used to upgrade army-related buildings, troops, spells, and heroes.
-In the past, they were also used to train the troops but since July 2022 training is made free.
+In the past, they were also used to train the troops, but since July 2022, training has been made free.

-In an update called Clash Anytime in March 2025 training time of troops, spells and siege machines as well as recovery time of heroes has been removed.
+An update, called Clash Anytime, in March 2025, removed training time of troops, spells, and siege machines, as well as the recovery time of heroes.

+In February 2026 a major update included the new Dragon Duke hero, the Greedy Raven pet, and Town Hall level 18.